 Add the flour, and stir everything round to amalgamate and cook it out a little.
 Add the beer and stir thoroughly with a wooden spoon, making sure to get any tasty gooey brown bits off the base of the pan, and thoroughly mixing in the flour.

 Check periodically to make sure it’s not drying out too much.
+If it seems a bit wet, take the lid off for 20 minutes or so, to let it reduce.

 Return the casserole to the oven, uncovered, for half an hour and serve.